bjornharrtell/jsts/foss4g/2016/jsts.md

 * 1.0.0 released february 2016 <!-- .element: class="fragment" -->

 Note:
-Fast forward to 2015.
+Fast forward to last year 2015.
 Existing JSTS lagged behind upstream, so I wanted to update it but not manually.

-Issue "Automated port" opened at GitHub in May 2015 and I managed to get Martins interest and encouragement which motivated me alot.
+Issue "Automated port" opened at GitHub in May 2015 and there I had a long discussion with Martin Davies.
+His interest and encouragement motivated me to keep trying.

-I made rapid progress early 2016 with stable release 1.0.0 done in february 2016.
+I made rapid progress early 2016 with stable release done one month later.

 # How was it done?